-On February 20, 2020, the Company executed a Loan and Security Agreement (the "CIBC Agreement") with Canadian Imperial Bank of Commerce ("CIBC") to raise up to \$32.0 million in debt financing ("CIBC Loan") consisting of \$17.0 million advanced at the closing of the agreement ("Tranche A"), with the option to drawing up to an additional \$8.0 million ("Tranche B") on or before February 20, 2022.
-The term loan also provides for an additional financing tranche ("Tranche C") of up to \$7.0 million on or prior to February 20, 2022, which is conditioned upon achieving a trailing six-month revenue of at least \$20.0 million as of the date of any Tranche C borrowing.
-The availability of Tranche B and Tranche C is further conditioned upon the joining of Pulmonx International Sàrl to the CIBC Agreement and the execution by Pulmonx International Sàrl of Swiss-law collateral documentation in favor of CIBC.
+On February 20, 2020, the Company executed a Loan and Security Agreement (the "CIBC Agreement") with Canadian Imperial Bank of Commerce ("CIBC") to raise up to \$32.0 million in debt financing ("CIBC Loan") consisting of \$17.0 million advanced at the closing of the agreement ("Tranche A"), with the option to drawing up to an additional \$8.0 million ("Tranche B") and an additional financing tranche ("Tranche C") of up to \$7.0 million on or prior to February 20, 2022.
+Neither Tranche B nor Tranch C was drawn before the expiration date.
 The CIBC Loan originally had a five-year term maturing on February 20, 2025, which included 24 months of interest only payments followed by 36 months of equal payments of principal and interest.
-The interest only period can be extended to 36 months if the Company achieves three-month trailing revenue of at least \$20.0 million as of February 20, 2022.
-The CIBC Loan bears interest at a floating rate equal to
+The CIBC Loan bears interest at a floating rate equal to 1.0% above the Wall Street Journal Prime Rate at any time.
+The CIBC Loan is collateralized by substantially all of the Company's assets, including cash and cash equivalents, accounts receivable, intellectual property and equipment.
+The Company may prepay the loan, subject to certain requirements.
+The CIBC Agreement includes customary restrictive covenants, financial covenants, events of default and other customary terms and conditions.